Group B Strep Infection (cont.)

 Group B strep infections are caused by bacteria from the species and genus Streptococcus agalactiae.
 Streptococci were divided into groups in 1933 by mixing the strains with antibodies that were produced in rabbits.
 Group B streptococci (GBS) have an outer cell wall that serves as a protective capsule which helps the organism resist the body's attempts to fight off the bacteria.

 An infection occurs when the bacteria invade the bloodstream, tissues, or organs.
 Newborns can become infected with group B strep as they pass through the birth canal if the mother carries the organism in her vagina.
 These infections are early-onset since they appear within the first week of life, often in the first hours after birth.
-In mothers colonized with group B strep, approximately 1% of newborns will have early-onset infection.
+In mothers colonized with group B strep, a small percentage of newborns will have early-onset infection.
 Since group B strep is carried in the bowels, the organism may also be spread if a person does not wash their hands properly after using the bathroom.
 Babies can also be infected this way, usually in the home, causing late-onset infections, which occur when the baby is 1 week to 3 months old.

 Group B strep is not a cause of birth defects or autism and is not a sexually transmitted disease.
 Although babies may contract infections by contact with contaminated hands, washing with simple soap and water eliminates the organism.
 Group B strep is not contagious through coughing or sneezing.